thinkverse/taskord/README.md

     # Migrate and seed the database with fake data
     php artisan migrate:fresh --seed
     ```
-5. Run the Laravel Queue `php artisan queue:work --tries=3` to receive notifications via web and email
+5. Run the Laravel Queue with `php artisan queue:work --tries=3` to receive notifications via web and email
 6. That's it!
 Run `php artisan serve` to start the application and head to `http://localhost:8000`
-7. Login with default credentials, username as `admin` and password as `admin`.
+7. Login with the default credentials, username as `admin` and password as `admin`.
 -----

 <br>